2025-26 Academic Catalog

 Only graduate courses (course numbers 5000 or above) will apply to a graduate degree, even if the undergraduate course number (4999 or less) is listed.
 No exceptions will be made.

 This major is available on the thesis and non-thesis options.
 A thesis/research paper defense is required.
 No comprehensive examination is required.
-Students selecting the thesis option will take 6 hours of research credits, and students selecting the non-thesis option will take 3 hours of research credits and 3 hours of practicum credits.
-This major requires a minimum of 33 semester hours for the thesis and non-thesis options.
+Students selecting the thesis option will take 6 hours of research credits, and students selecting the non-thesis option will take 3 hours of research credits.
+Both options will take 9 hours of practicum credits.
+This major requires a minimum of 36 semester hours for the non-thesis option and 39 hours for the thesis option.

 The primary focus of this program is the study of teaching (pedagogy).
 This program does not lead to a teaching license in Physical Education.